Advertisement

 1. Always install High-Quality Brake Pads

-Avoid using cheap and Low-Quality Brake Pads on your car; while they are cost-friendly, they won’t serve you half the period a quality brake pad will.
+Avoid using cheap and low-quality brake pads on your car; while they are cost-friendly, they won’t serve you for half the time a quality brake pad will.

-High-quality brake pads will also boost your morale on the highway since the inferior brake pads could fail anytime, producing a grinding sound.
+High-quality brake pads will also boost your morale on the highway since inferior brake pads could fail at any time, producing a grinding sound.

 2. Rotor Resurfacing or Replacement

-If your rotors have developed irregularities that’ll make them not accommodate the brake pads, then it’s essential that you either resurface or replace them.
+If your rotors have developed irregularities that prevent them from accommodating the brake pads, you must either resurface or replace them.

 A rotor can last between 50,000 to 70,000 miles before a mandatory replacement can be required.

-The Resurfacing can be done manually by applying sandpaper on the irregular surface to remove metal build-up.
+The resurfacing can be done manually by applying sandpaper to the irregular surface to remove metal build-up.

 3. Brake Pads Replacement